Manage instance

 -

-In the Force reboot instance pop-up, review the instance details and click [Confirm].
+In the Hard reboot instance pop-up window, check the instance and click the [Confirm] button.

 Delete instance

-You can delete instances that are no longer in use.
+Delete an instance that is no longer in use.

-Deleted instance resources are permanently released and cannot be recovered.
+Deleted instance resources are fully released after termination and cannot be recovered.

 Set time reference

-- KakaoCloud's time synchronization service is available via IPv4 address
+- The KakaoCloud synchronization service is provided through the IPv4 address

 -